pfnegrini/install-opencv/README.md

 ## Install OpenCV

-Typically to get the latest version of OpenCV you have to build it from source.
+The best way to install OpenCV is from source since there are multiple ways to compile it (using GPU optimizations for instance).
 In order to automate this process I've put together a script that installs the necessary prerequisites and builds OpenCV with Java and Python bindings.
 I also included example source, so you can test the installation.

-### OpenCV 3.0.0

-The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is release quality.
-Release date [here](http://code.opencv.org/projects/opencv/versions/3).

 ### WARNING